franciscoengenheiro/concurrent-problem-sets/README.md

 - The delegation is used in the sense where the *Consumer thread* that dequeues the messages is the one that signals all *Producer threads*, that were waiting to enqueue a message, and completes their request if it can be completed, because it altered the state of the syncronizer and because of that it might have created conditions that allow other threads to complete their requests.
-This process works in both ways, where a *Producer thread* should complete all *Consumer thread requests* if it can be completed.
+This process works in both ways, where a *Producer thread* should complete all *Consumer thread requests* if they can be completed.
 - In this context, there's also a special case where if a *Consumer Thread* gives up, either by timeout or interruption, not only it should remove its request from the *consumer requests queue*, but also it should signal all *Consumer Threads*, that were waiting to dequeue a set of messages, and complete their request if it can be completed.